-Where you live: The cost can vary depending on the region you live in.
+Where you live: the cost can vary depending on the region you live in.
 Search for energy deals using your postcode to compare tariffs available in your area.

-How you pay: Certain payment methods, like monthly direct debit, come with a discount on the price of your gas and electricity.
+How you pay: certain payment methods, like monthly direct debit, come with a discount on the price of your gas and electricity.

 You should get a quarterly bill from your supplier which tells you how much you owe for your gas and electricity.
-You can avoid estimated bills by providing regular meter readings to your energy company.
+You can avoid high estimated bills by providing regular meter readings to your energy company.

-This is a fixed cost you pay to your energy supplier for providing your home with gas or electricity.
+A standing charge is a fixed cost you pay to your energy supplier for providing your home with gas or electricity.
 It also covers the price of:

 Managing your account

 Meter readings and inspections when an engineer visits your home